rohbot/drl-continuous-control/Report.md

 * model.py - Neural Network model implemented with PyTorch
 * ppo_agent.py - PPO agent implementation as described in [paper](https://arxiv.org/abs/1707.06347) mentioned above
 * ppo_train.py - imports all required modules and allows the enviroment to be explored and the agent trained
-* Continuous_Control.ipynb - Runs an Agent using pre-trained weights from Navigation.ipynb
+* ppo_play.py - Runs an Agent using pre-trained weights from ppo_train.py

 ## Learning Algorithm